Application of the Water Quality Guidelines to groundwater

 Other groundwater quality and ecosystem knowledge and guidance

 In recognition of the key role of groundwater as a source of water, additional work has also been undertaken specifically for the management of the Great Artesian Basin (GAB), which underlies 22% of Australia.
-This is outlined through the draft Great Artesian Basin Strategic Management Plan, which is due for release in 2020.
-The draft plan intends to deliver outcomes through an adaptive, evidence-based risk management approach.
-Among other matters, the draft plan recognises the need to protect groundwater quantity and quality in order to support groundwater dependent ecosystems and groundwater uses for communities.
+This is outlined through the Great Artesian Basin Strategic Management Plan (the Plan).
+The Plan intends to deliver outcomes through an adaptive, evidence-based risk management approach.
+Among other matters, the Plan recognises the need to protect groundwater quantity and quality in order to support groundwater dependent ecosystems and groundwater uses for communities and industry.
 It recommends the need for risk-based water quantity and quality monitoring as part of groundwater resource condition assessments.
 To do this, appropriate groundwater guideline values will be required.

 In addition to the above-mentioned documents, the science around the characterisation and management of groundwater and groundwater ecosystems has significantly advanced in the past 20 years, and there is a need to better integrate this knowledge with the guidance provided for surface water quality management in the Water Quality Guidelines.
 In the interim, some useful publications include those by Hancock et al. (2005), Hancock & Boulton (2009), Sundaram & Coram (2009), Korbel & Hose (2011, 2017), DSITI (2017), Korbel et al. (2017) and Doody et al. (2019).